mxmpl/mxmpl.github.io/speech.md

 It is trained on a large quantity of speech from a wide population; the parameters of the GMM are computed iteratively via [Expectation-maximization](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) (EM) algorithm.

 ## Train VTLN model
+Finally we can train the VTLN model.
+I used the procedure followed by Kaldi to train a Linear VTLN model, click [here](https://kaldi-asr.org/doc/transform.html#transform_lvtln) for more details.

+*(I will update this explanation of the VTLN pipeline soon)*